Mission of EDI:

 - Campus members are aware of campus and community resources available to support their success.

-Hasina Mohyuddin is the Director of the Peabody Office of Equity, Diversity and Inclusion and a Research Associate at Vanderbilt University.
-She is also a PhD candidate in the Community Research and Action (CRA) program at Vanderbilt University.
+Hasina Mohyuddin is the Assistant Dean of the Peabody Office of Equity, Diversity, and Inclusion and a Research Associate at Vanderbilt University.
+She is a recent graduate from the Community Research and Action (CRA) Ph.D. program at Vanderbilt University.
 Prior to joining the program, she received a BA in Economics from Yale University and an MBA from Vanderbilt University.
 Her dissertation research explores the religious identity development for Muslim American youth in the context of widespread negative stereotypes of Islam and Islamophobia.